D-Mr-Service/test/readme.txt

 这是git

 Git is a distributed version control system.
-Git is free software.

-ssss

-Git is a distributed version control system.
 Git is free software distributed under the GPL.

-fsf
-dsad
+Git has a mutable index called stage.